Chapter 7: The Proclamation

 Why come here after dark?
 Why come here at all?

 When the riders slowed, she became worried.
-There was nothing ahead of them but a cliff face reaching thirty feet into the air surrounded by woods.
+There was nothing ahead of them.
+Then she spied a cliff face reaching thirty feet into the air that was lit by torches and surrounded by woods.

 She slipped farther back, stopping as they approached the entrance to a cave.
 Dismounting, she walked her horse off the trail.
 After tying it securely, she crept closer, hiding in the brush.